jtolio/git-treesame-commit/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --keep-author     if set, keep the commit's original author -m MESSAGE, --message MESSAGE
+  -h, --help            show this help message and exit -a, --keep-author     if set, keep the commit's original author -p, --both-parents    if set, commit will have both parents listed -m MESSAGE, --message MESSAGE
                         the new commit message
 ```